Build vs Buy: The Hybrid AI Strategy Reshaping CX

 1. The strongest brands will widen the gap

-Companies that already had strong execution muscles, like Intercom, are pulling further ahead.
+Companies that already had strong operating discipline, like Intercom, are pulling further ahead.

 2. Talent-heavy M&A will increase